hugotb88/kubernetes-udemy-microservices/README.md

 ``kubectl delete all -l app=currency-exchange``
 - Delete everything related to the specified app

 ``kubectl create configmap currency-conversion --from-literal=CURRENCY_EXCHANGE_URI=http://currency-conversion``
 - Creates a configmap mapping the value with the environment variable

 ``kubectl get configmap``
 - Display the list of maps created

+``kubectl autoscale deployment currency-exchange --min=1 --max=3 --cpu-percent=70``
+- To Auto scale based on CPU when the use is greater than 70%
+- This creates the "horizontalpodautoscaler"

+``kubectl get hpa``
+- Get the Horizontal Pod Autoscaler data (hpa)

 # Installing GCloud and Kubectl